Paper Thickness and Weight Explained

 The term ‘GSM’ simply stands for ‘Grams per Square Metre’ and is used for measuring paper weight.
 Put simply, if you were to take a 1m² piece of a certain type of paper, how much would it weigh in grams?

 As a unit of measure, GSM connects the wood pulp producers (who sell by weight) with the paper mills (who work on area).
-Generally, the higher the GSM the more wood pulp is required to produce the paper – for example, one square metre of 400gsm board will use a lot more wood pulp than a square metre of 100gsm paper.
+Generally, the higher the GSM the more wood pulp is required to produce the paper.
+For example, one square metre of 400gsm board will use much more wood pulp than a square metre of 100gsm paper.

 However, be aware that GSM is a measure of paper weight and doesn’t necessarily directly relate to paper thickness.
 More on that shortly…